yonatankarp/yonatankarp.com/clbahtm6c002y08ml85qn2m55.md

 }
 ```

-As you can see in this implementation, the class value can be set only via the constructor.
-This guarantees that it will not change later on.
-By marking the field as final we ensure that it cannot change on runtime, even using [reflection](https://www.oracle.com/technical-resources/articles/java/javareflection.html).
-And thus our class is truly immutable.
+As you can see in this implementation, the value of the class can only be set via the constructor, ensuring that it won't change later on.
+By marking the field as `final`, we guarantee that it cannot be changed at runtime, even using [reflection](https://www.oracle.com/technical-resources/articles/java/javareflection.html).
+This makes our class truly immutable.

-# Can we do even better?
+## Can we do even better?

-The code works now.
-But is still very verbose, and as of Java 14, we have a new feature (that became official in Java 19) — Records!
+The code now works correctly.
+However, it is still quite verbose.
+Fortunately, starting from Java 14, we have a new language feature (which became official in Java 16) called **Records**.

 What are records?

 > JDK 14 introduces records, which are a new kind of type declaration.
 Like an `enum`, a record is a restricted form of a class.
 It’s ideal for "plain data carriers," classes that contain data not meant to be altered and only the most fundamental methods such as constructors and accessors.

 What does that mean?
-By defining a class as a record, we will get out-of-the-box the following methods implemented for us:
+By defining a class as a record, we automatically get the following methods implemented for us:

-*   Constructor that will assign all inputs to the class members
+* A constructor that assigns all inputs to the class members.

-*   Getters for all class members & a private final field associated with them
+* Getters for all class members, with associated private final fields.

-*   `toString()` implementation
+* An automatically generated `toString()` implementation.

-*   `hashCode()` & `equals()`
+* `hashCode()` and `equals()` methods.

-If you want to read more about records, and their usage, check [Oracle’s official documentation](https://docs.oracle.com/en/java/javase/14/language/records.html)
+If you want to learn more about records and their usage, you can check [Oracle's official documentation](https://docs.oracle.com/en/java/javase/14/language/records.html).

-So let’s try it:
+So let's try it out:

 ```java
 public record IntWrapper(int value) {
 }
 ```

-As you can see, our code is much simpler now, and if we will try to repeat our map change from before we will get an error:
+As you can see, our code is much simpler now.
+If we try to repeat the map change from before, we will get a compilation error:

 ```java
 Map<IntWrapper, String> map = new HashMap<>();